coopzone-dc/Eprom-27c512-27c256/README.md

 This was used to program Eproms for use with various "Retro" design z80 computers, mostly based on RC2014 designs.

+I am going to create a instructables ... soonish

 More to follow....